 It’s also listed as critical on the American Livestock Breeds Conservancy’s Conservation Priority List, so there’s a chance that it will become extinct in just a few years.
-We’re going to take a look at some of the important information of the breed and see what makes it such a great bird.
+We’re going to take a look at some of the important information about the breed and see what makes it such a great bird.